stevejford/anytimereview/apps/domainmarketplace/my-better-t-app/VERIFICATION_STATUS.md

 **Solution**: Created shared helper function
 - Created new file `apps/web/src/lib/listings.ts` with `getListingById(id)` function
 - Updated detail page to use `queryFn: () => getListingById(listingId!)`
-- Rent page continues to use `enabled` guard to skip fetching for seed IDs
+- Hire page continues to use `enabled` guard to skip fetching for seed IDs
 - Centralized seed handling logic in one place

 **Files Created**: